 If your dog doesn't chew much, you may need to scrape tartar from his teeth to keep them healthy.
 Brush his teeth with a fluoride-free enzymatic toothpaste specially made for dogs.
 Fluoride is harmful to dogs, so be careful when using it.

 A Corgi that has not been properly taught could become an uncontrollable barker.
-If you're not sure where to start, hire a trainer or sign up for group sessions to help socialize your dog.
+If you're unsure where to start, hire a trainer or sign up for group sessions to help socialize your dog.
 A Corgi that has been socialized is a better-behaved Corgi.

 Like the Australian Shepherd, they are usually born without a tail, but a puppy may have a tail docked too long or be born with a full tail that will be docked at the veterinary clinic.